Saturday, August 23, 2025

 It’s also a fantastic junior paddle — my son has used it at summer camp and loved it.
 For under $100, it’s a smart buy for beginners, recreational players, and even seasoned players who want a reliable backup.

-When you’re ready to buy from Vatic Pro, use my full name at checkout for a discount.
-(JonathanTorres) I do receive an incentive, which helps me purchase more paddles to review for you in the future.
+When you’re ready to buy from Vatic Pro, use discount code TechYeti at checkout.
+I do receive an incentive, which helps me purchase more paddles to review for you in the future.

 Vatic Pro didn’t pay me to write this review, and all opinions are my own.